 Jessica Aldridge '13

-Joint Degree: Forestry & Environmental Studies; Post-MBA Position: Associate Director, New York State Green Bank
+Joint Degree: Forestry & Environmental Studies; Post-MBA Position: Senior Associate, New York Green Bank

 One of the most valuable things I’ve learned at Yale SOM is that defining the problem is much more important than going straight for the solution.